 1. Entrance to Islands of Adventure

-We usually recommend that you get to the turnstiles at least 30 minutes before the park opens for the best chance to jump start your touring day.
+We recommend that you get to the turnstiles at least 30 minutes before the park opens for the best chance to jump start your touring day.

 Once you get through the turnstiles, be sure to pick up a park guidemap.
 Universal’s in-park guidemap covers both theme parks, and it includes times for the live shows and many of the character meet-and-greets.

-If you do not have Early Park Admission, your first stop inside Islands of Adventure will be Marvel Super Hero Island.
+Our first stop inside Islands of Adventure will be Marvel Super Hero Island.
 Here we will experience the big rides while it’s still early in the morning, thus minimizing wait times.

 2. The Incredible Hulk Coaster – Ep (Express Pass)